-If you’re self-employed, it’s still important to think about pension saving.
-The state pension isn’t enough for most people to live on, and the sooner you start thinking about a pension, the more money you’re likely to be able to save for your retirement.
+If you’re self employed, it’s especially important to think about pension saving.
+The State Pension isn’t enough for most people to live on, and the sooner you start thinking about a pension, the more money you’re likely to be able to save for your retirement.

 The benefits of a private pension

-As a self-employed person you can start your own private pension to save for retirement.
+As a self employed person you can start your own self employed pension to save money for when you stop working.
 You’ll usually be able to choose from several pension funds according to how you want to invest your money and how much risk you’re willing to take.

-When you reach 55, you’ll have the option to withdraw up to 25% of your pension pot as a lump sum without paying tax.
-You can use the rest of the money to buy an annuity, or you can leave it invested and withdraw small amounts as and when you need to.
+When you reach 55 (57 from 2028), you’ll have the option to withdraw up to 25% of your pension pot as a lump sum without paying tax.
+You can use the rest of the money to buy an annuity, or you can leave it invested with drawdown and withdraw small amounts as and when you need to.

 A final benefit of pension saving is that you can usually pass a pension on tax-free if you die before the age of 75.
 It’s held outside of your estate, so it isn’t part of inheritance tax calculations.